Module 18 - Signals & Communications

 • Cancel accidental alerts immediately and inform the coastguard

-Tip: Check during pre-passage setup that the VHF has a valid MMSI and live position input.
+Watch for this: Check during pre-passage set-up that the VHF has a valid MMSI and live position input.
 A DSC set with no position data is much less useful in an emergency.

 Continue studying Signals & Communications